cameraui/docs/notifications/index.md

 [^device]: The **This device** row is the exception.
 It only affects the phone or computer you are on.
 [^admin]: Only admins see the system notifications section.
 [^nvr]: These per-camera controls come from the NVR plugin, the same plugin that handles recording.
+[^ai]: AI descriptions come from the NVR plugin.
+Turn them on in its settings.